clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 Table: Trade-offs of the Clocktower Payments Protocol

 A few words about the choice of blockchain.
 Clocktower V1 is being released on the Optimism L2 chain.
 As previously discussed, Ethereum's mainnet is not a viable home for Clocktower since the high fees would limit the scalability of the protocol.
 Optimism and other L2's provide a much better starting point and so the protocol will begin there.
-We are agnostic as to the best EVM-based chain to use and recognize that better options may arise in the future.
+See figure XXXX for a graph illustrating the feeWe are agnostic as to the best EVM-based chain to use and recognize that better options may arise in the future.
 There would be nothing stopping us or anyone else from forking the protocol and introducing it on a different chain, though parameters may of course need adjustment.
 Furthermore, the EVM is not strictly required for this concept to function, and so blockchains with different archetectures could also be used in the future (although this would require a rewrite of the contract code into that chain's native language).